Africa now free of wild poliovirus, but polio threat remains | Health

 Africa now free of wild poliovirus, but polio threat remains

 The announcement by the African Regional Certification Commission for Polio Eradication comes after no cases have been reported for four years.
-Polio once paralyzed some 75,000 children a year across Africa.
-Health authorities see the declaration as a rare glint of good news in Africa amid the coronavirus pandemic, an Ebola outbreak in western Congo, the world's worst measles outbreak in Congo, and the persistent deadly challenges of malaria, HIV and tuberculosis.
+Polio once paralysed some 75,000 children a year across Africa.
+Health authorities see the declaration as a rare glint of good news in Africa amid the coronavirus pandemic, an Ebola outbreak in western Congo and the persistent deadly challenges of malaria, HIV and tuberculosis.

 The World Health Organisation says it is just the second time a virus has been eradicated in Africa, after the elimination of smallpox four decades ago.
 But sometimes patchy surveillance across the vast continent of 1.3 billion people raises the possibility that scattered cases of the wild poliovirus still remain, undetected.